- Course Code:

 You will receive a looseleaf binder containing eight units.
 The units are carefully structured to provide the main teaching, defining and exploring the main concepts and issues, locating these within current debate and introducing and linking the further assigned readings.
 The unit files are also available to download from the Virtual Learning Environment.

-Paul Collier (2012) Accounting for Managers: Interpreting Accounting Information for Decision-Making, 4th Edition, Wiley.
+- Collier P (2012) Accounting for Managers: Interpreting Accounting Information for Decision-Making, 4th Edition, Wiley.

-Anthony A Atkinson, Robert S Kaplan, Ella M Matsumara and S Mark Young (2012) Management Accounting, 6th Edition, Pearson Education.
+- Atkinson AA, RS Kaplan, EM Matsumara and SM Young (2012) Management Accounting, 6th Edition, Pearson Education.

 You will receive two Reader volumes, which are a compilation of recently published articles or seminal writings which augment and illustrate the main text.